(Case Study)

 Three Custom GPTs deployed publicly

 Working AI tools live in the world, not concepts in a deck.
+UX Research Advisor, Product Story Strategy and Case Study Partner, AEM Design Assistant.

 A vendor-agnostic AI advisory practice

 Built on hands-on tool experience, not vendor partnership commissions.
+The Automation Opportunity Assessment framework moves teams from intent to prioritized roadmap.

 Most teams hiring AI consultants get advice.
 The teams hiring me get advice plus a demonstration.